Ring Alarm Review

 Limited pool of device communication

 Being an Amazon-owned company, Ring is tied to Alexa — so if you have an allegiance to your Google Home, look elsewhere.
-Beyond telling Alexa to arm or disarm your system, the Ring Alarm isn’t equipped to communicate with even the majority of its security cameras, like its video doorbell.
+Beyond telling Alexa to arm or disarm your system, the Ring Alarm isn’t equipped to communicate with even the majority of its security cameras, like its video doorbells.
 In fact, unlike Ring’s video doorbell, the Ring Alarm doesn’t support IFTTT (If This Then That) commands, which help you connect devices to automate certain actions, like turning on the lights when the doorbell rings.
 However, Ring announced in October of 2018 that its new Stick Up Cams would be able to immediately record upon activation of an alarm from the Ring Alarm — a feature Nest currently offers for all of its cameras.

 Ring also doesn’t have its own lineup of smart thermostats and smoke/CO alarms like Nest does, nor will it work with said Nest devices if you have them.
 Instead, you’ll have to purchase a First-Alert Z-Wave Smoke/CO Alarm and a separate smoke and CO “Listener” from Ring in order for your Ring Alarm to signal authorities when it detects smoke or CO.
 It is, however, compatible with both Zigbee and Z-Wave protocols, enabling you to pair certain third-party devices to the base station (this lets you arm your system by simply locking the door).